Crocodile Man Pineapple Woman

 Direction: Tim Newth, David McMicken

-Choreography: Joanna Noonan, Jess Devereux, David McMicken in collaboration with Sue Ross, Anne Ryan, Julia Quinn and cast
+Choreography: Joanna Noonan, Jess Devereux, and David McMicken in collaboration with Sue Ross, Anne Ryan, Julia Quinn and cast

 Costume Designer and Construction: Ann Gibb